lainaireau/react-native-markdown/README.md

 # react-native-markdown

 A component for rendering Markdown in React Native.
-Pull requests really appreciated.
+Pull requests are really appreciated.

 ## Known issues